 Water dynamics in mammalian bone

 Water pathways within the various levels of organization of bone tissues, from liquid in cortical pores to loosely or tightly bound in the mineral lattice.
-Understanding the material properties of bone demands detailed treatment of the structure of dynamics of water from the anatomical length scale all the way down to the atomic.
+Understanding the material properties of bone starts with a detailed investigation of the structure and dynamics of water molecules at the nanoscale.